I am swimming in picture books right now, you guys.

 Basically I think about our house all the time (because somehow a master bedroom with green carpet and orange walls isn’t my dream), and I’m reading one home decorating book after another.
 I have totally become my mother.

-So tell me what you guys are reading!
+So tell me what is on your currently reading book list!
 Because obviously what I need most is more books on my to-read list.